Engineering Tools Overview

 Any requested enhancements, bugs or other issues can be raised on the Product Comparator Demo repository.

-Discover the power of Java Artefacts, a tailored reference implementation designed to facilitate the Consumer Data Right (CDR) implementation journey.
-Its purpose is to aid CDR participants in developing both Data Holder server and client systems.
-Java Artefacts is a comprehensive toolkit that can be utilised to validate the proper structure of requests made to CDR APIs and to ensure that the responses align with the established Standards.
+Mock Data Holder (Java), previously known as Java Artefacts, is a tailored Data Holder server reference implementation.
+It is designed to facilitate the Consumer Data Right (CDR) implementation journey by helping CDR participants to develop and test against a Mock Data Holder system that supports multiple industries.
+It can be utilised to validate the proper structure of requests made to CDR APIs and to ensure that the responses align with the established Standards.
+Discover more about this tool in the README.md file.

 JSON Schema Files